You Will Know Me

-You Will Know Me is a murder mystery written by Megan Abbott, published July 26, 2016 by Little, Brown and Company.
+You Will Know Me is a 2016 murder mystery by author Megan Abbott, published by Little, Brown and Company.
 The book follows the Knox family after a family friend is killed in a hit-and-run car crash before the daughter's gymnastics competition.

 Plot

-At the beginning of the You Will Know Me, a young man who is a family friend is killed in a hit-and-run car crash shortly before a gymnastics competition.
-The follows Devon Knox, a hopeful Olympian gymnast, and her parents, Katie and Eric Knox, who have imposed excessive burdens on themselves, emotionally and financially, to support their 15-year-old daughter.
+At the beginning of You Will Know Me, a young man who is a family friend to the protagonist is killed in a hit-and-run car crash shortly before a gymnastics competition.
+The narrative follows Devon Knox, a hopeful Olympian gymnast, and her parents, Katie and Eric Knox, who have imposed excessive burdens on themselves, emotionally and financially, to support their 15-year-old daughter.
 The story is told according to Katie's point of view and showcases the family unraveling as Eric is suspected to be tied to the young man's death.

+Background and publication

+The author Megan Abbott was inspired to write You Will Know Me because she was curious how having a prodigy child would affect a family and its dynamics.
+While researching for the novel, she read Andrew Solomon's book Far From the Tree: Parents, Children and the Search for Identity, about families whose children are disabled, transgender or prodigies and the complex effect this can have on the whole family.
+The decision to focus on the family of a young gymnast came from viewing viral footage of the American gymnast Aly Raisman's parents watching her during the Olympic qualifiers and how invested they were in her performance, as well as Teri Shields, the mother of the actress Brooke Shields, who was considered "the stage mom".
+The inspiration for Devon's injury as a child came from the American ice skater Elaine Zayak and her parents' decision to encourage her to become a skater after her disability as a child.

+Abbott researched by reading memoirs by gymnasts and their parents and speaking to former gymnasts.
+To capture the feeling of a teenage girl, she used social media platforms such as Instagram and Tumblr, and listened to music including Hull, Sleater-Kinney and the Savages.
+The story was compared to the assault of Nancy Kerrigan and the film The Omen.

+The novel was published on July 26, 2016, by Little, Brown and Company.
+The audiobook was narrated by Lauren Fortgang and released by Hachette Audio and Blackstone Audio.
+The novel was promoted with a six-city tour and promotion at the annual American Library Association conference.